-Problems were compounded for Catholic schools because the legitimacy crisis coincided with a financial crisis, as the cost of Catholic education rose dramatically.36 Some of the financial problems facing parochial schools affected all archdiocesan schools regardless of their location.
-Others were more specific to the inner-city schools which are the focus of this dissertation.
+Problems were compounded for Catholic schools because the legitimacy crisis coincided with a financial crisis, as the cost of Catholic education rose dramatically.
+Some of the financial problems facing parochial schools affected all archdiocesan schools regardless of their location.

 36The escalating cost of Catholic education is a popular explanation for the enrollment decline according to Sanders (1977), but he points out that the financial sacrifices required of today's parents are nowhere near the sacrifices that earlier generations made to provide a